 I believe we have a creative God who made us in His image and therefore, we are creative beings.
 As educators and parents, we are constantly looking for avenues to encourage our children to develop their skills and talents.
 Music can often serve as a child's path to learn, explore, create and serve.
 Though most music students will not become professional musicians, developing the skills and discipline required to learn and communicate through music will add richness to his/her life that will continue well into adulthood.

 More and more research is showing us how vital studying the arts is to the intellectual, creative, and emotional well being of children.
 As more and more school systems are dropping the arts from their curriculums, it is important that parents recognize the vital role that music can and should have in our children’s education.
 Private music instruction is a way to fill the void.
-(For more information please refer to the links page on this website.)

 I believe music lessons should be fun.
 The curriculum I use is contemporary, fresh, and written alongside students for their insight and feedback.
 I include repertoire, theory, technic, flashcards, sight-reading, ear-training, composition, transposition, harmony, duets, accompanist techniques, and contemporary musical styles, as students progress.
 Many of these elements are included in the early years of study.
 I have found that students love the variety and enjoy feeling they are becoming more musically independent as they progress.